Gulliver's World: The Gulliver's Hotel Warrington

 Themed rooms include the Swizzels Sweetie Suite and NERF Zone Suite.

 Designed around a woodland theme, selected suites have a balcony area and all have en-suite facilities.

 Splash Zone

 Gulliver's World has expanded to include additional indoor attractions that are available throughout the year.
 Splash Zone is their first major indoor venue on the site, consisting of multiple water based features such as slides and sprays.
 There are sessions on selected term time dates that are just for pre-school children.
 These 'Splash Tots' sessions have been introduced in recent years due to the high demand from parents with toddlers.

 In summer 2017 Splash Zone was relaunched with 6 additional waterslides.

+In 2020 the Splash Zone was closed due to the pandemic.
+The Splash Zone has remained closed throughout the 2020 season and has not re-opened since 2020.

+The Splash Zone building remains on the site as of 2024.
+The waterslides and splash areas are still housed inside the building.
+There is still logos and branding placed around the Splash Zone building.

 Blast Arena

 Designed for children aged 6 and over, this indoor attraction has been a popular choice for birthday parties and group visits in Warrington.
 The Blast Arena provides participants with a chance to gain experience in the target range and then enter the main NERF Arena.
 NERF Blasters, goggles and target vest are provided for each session.
 There are two more NERF Zone venues operated by Gulliver's Theme Parks, they are located at Gulliver's Land Resort and Gulliver's Kingdom Resort.